Prudhvi0001/Prudhvi0001.github.io/_posts/2020-08-28-AdvanceMLPipeline.md

 - NN, CNN, RNN, LSTM, R-CNN, GANS, Etc..

 *What's Next Can I run my Model Now..........* Yes If you don't want better results (The Risk that should not be willing to take no matter the cost).
-These next part is arguably the crtical and time consuming part of the machine learing pipeline.
+These next part is arguably the critical and time consuming part of the machine learning pipeline.
 It only comes with experience but I will try to explain as much as I can to help you get started.
 Get Ready .!

 ### Feature Selection & Engineering